cnolti/claudian/README.md

 - **Full Agentic Capabilities**: Leverage Claude Code's power to read, write, and edit files, and execute bash commands, all within your Obsidian vault.
 - **Context-Aware**: Automatically attach the focused note, mention files with `@`, and exclude notes by tag for precise context management.
 - **Vision Support**: Analyze images by sending them via drag-and-drop, paste, or file path.
-- **Inline Edit**: Edit selected text directly in notes with word-level diff preview and read-only tool access for context.
+- **Inline Edit**: Edit selected text or insert content at cursor position directly in notes with word-level diff preview and read-only tool access for context.
 - **Dynamic Responses**: Experience real-time streaming, observe Claude's extended reasoning process, and cancel responses mid-stream.
 - **Write/Edit Diff View**: See inline diffs for Write/Edit tool calls in the chat panel with line stats; large/binary files gracefully skip with a notice.
 - **Advanced Model Control**: Select between Haiku, Sonnet, and Opus, configure custom models via environment variables, and fine-tune thinking budget.